Pricing and related data used in BSC processes includes:

 System Sell Price and System Buy Price

-The System Sell Price (SSP) and System Buy Price (SBP) are the ‘cash-out’ or ‘imbalance’ prices that are used to settle the difference between contracted generation or consumption and the amount that was actually generated or consumed in each half hour trading period.
+The System Sell Price (SSP) and System Buy Price (SBP) are the ‘cash-out’ or ‘Energy Imbalance’ prices that are used to settle the difference between contracted generation or consumption and the amount that was actually generated or consumed in each half hour trading period.

 Pricing data and values